The General (1926 film): Versions

-In 1953, a new version of the film was created by film distributor and collector Raymond Rohauer, reedited with an introduction and music.
-As of 2013 this version is under copyright, as Rohauer filed a copyright registration in 1953 and renewed it in 1983.
+In 1953, a new version of the film was created by film distributor and collector Raymond Rohauer, re-edited with an introduction and music.
+That version is still under copyright, because Rohauer filed a copyright registration in 1953 and renewed it in 1983.

 In 1987, Carl Davis composed a score for the film, which was later used with a 4K restoration of the film in 2019.

-In 2016 or 2017, an original score was commissioned to celebrate the 90th anniversaries of The General and Portland, Oregon's Hollywood Theater.
+In 2016 or 2017, an original score was commissioned to celebrate the 90th anniversaries of both The General and the Hollywood Theatre in Portland, Oregon.
 The film subsequently toured Oregon.

-After its showing in Cottage Grove, the president of the National Film Archives offered the movie's master print for production of the DVD.
-It is currently in production, and a worldwide tour is planned to accompany the DVD release.
+In 2017, the Dallas Chamber Symphony commissioned an original film score for The General from composer Douglas Pipes.
+The score premiered during a concert screening on October 17, 2017 at Moody Performance Hall with Richard McKay conducting.